apioo/fusio-apps-backend/help/action/worker-javascript.md

 ## Worker-Javascript

-The Worker-Javascript executes the provided Javascript code at the remote worker.
-The following shows a simple example:
+The Worker-Java executes the provided Javascript code at the remote worker.
+More information about the worker at: https://github.com/apioo/fusio-worker-javascript

 ### Example